solo-system/solo-system.github.io/home.md

 [![what is this](/img/20160529_135939.jpg "inside a solo" ){:.some-css-class style="height:250px; width:50%; float: right"}](/img/20160529_135939.jpg)

 The Solo is straightforward to assemble, and inexpensive compared to comparable commercial systems.
-A Solo:basic costs around £120, including a battery, memory card and a really good microphone.
+A basic Solo costs around £120, including a battery, memory card and a really good microphone.
 But there's a lot of flexibility with components if you are picky.